longitachi/ZLPhotoBrowser/README.md

 $ carthage update ZLPhotoBrowser
 ```

+If you get an error like `Building universal frameworks with common architectures is not possible.
+The device and simulator slices for "ZLPhotoBrowser" both build for: arm64
+Rebuild with --use-xcframeworks to create an xcframework bundle instead.` [Click this link](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).

 #### Swift Package Manager
 1. Select File > Swift Packages > Add Package Dependency.
 Enter https://github.com/longitachi/ZLPhotoBrowser.git in the "Choose Package Repository" dialog.
 2. In the next page, specify the version resolving rule as "Up to Next Major" with "4.0.9" as its earliest version.